nipy/nipy/doc/devel/guidelines/make_release.rst

 The second (``sdist-tests``) makes an sdist source distribution archive, installs it to a temporary directory, and runs the tests of that install.

-If you have a version of nipy trunk past February 11th 2011, there will also be a functional make target::
+If you have a version of nibabel trunk past February 11th 2011, there will also be a functional make target::

     make bdist-egg-tests